kunaldudhavat/Personalized-text-to-image-generator/README.md

 text guidance.
 This approach eliminates the need for any fine-tuning of the original diffusion model parameters, thereby facilitating more flexible and scalable model deployment.
 This key advantage distinguishes ViCo from most existing models that necessitate partial or full diffusion fine-tuning.
-In our 1project, we plan to implement a personalized text-to-image generation model based on the methodology described in the paper.
+In this project, we plan to implement a personalized text-to-image generation model based on the methodology described in the paper.